 3. Adjust Budget

-Once application is complete, we will set up the budget and bidding mode for leads and correct law firm billing information.
+Once the application is complete, we will set up the budget and bidding mode for leads and correct law firm billing information.

 4. Google My Business & Reviews